How do I get sensible advice?

 from the network, eradicate the ransomware and delete all the encrypted documents and photos.

-Then I'd refresh the data from the nearest uncorrupted source - the laptop downstairs, an
+Then I'd refresh the data from the nearest uncorrupted source - the laptop, an

-external drive (never leave these attached) or from the cloud (Carbonite).
+external drive (never leave these attached) or from the cloud (Dropbox Plus with file

 How do I make sure my passwords aren't being sent to criminals in Eastern Europe?